 sign up now!

-Simms’ City will explore the work of Herbert Simms, Dublin City’s housing architect from 1932 to 1948.
-He was responsible for the building of 17,000 homes in Dublin during his tenure.
+Simms’ City will explore the work of Herbert Simms, Dublin City’s housing architect from 1932 to 1948, who was responsible for the building of 17,000 homes in Dublin during his tenure.
 What can we learn from his visionary work?

 Free, drop-in tours take place every Tuesday and Thursday, 1pm and Saturday, 3pm.

 Accessibility: Entrance is at ground level.
 Some displays are on the first floor.
 Please ask the gallery attendants to guide you to the lift if needed.
 Audio recordings of Housing Unlocked exhibition panel text are available via QR codes on the panels and on the exhibition webpages for the displays.

 Housing Unlocked is a partnership between the Irish Architecture Foundation and The Housing Agency, sponsored by The Housing Agency with additional support from The Arts Council, The Land Development Agency, the New European Bauhaus, and venue partner Trinity College Dublin.
 The exhibition and public programme are curated by the Irish Architecture Foundation.